-- Assist unemployed individuals, who are case managed become eligible for Training Skills and Development or facilitate their access to academic upgrading (7-9) - Provide unemployed individuals, who have long-term employment barriers and are case managed, with work experience to help them commit to a long-term employment action plan
+- Assist unemployed individuals, who are being case managed, with an opportunity for career exploration to establish a career goal; - Assist unemployed individuals, who are case managed become eligible for Training Skills and Development or facilitate their access to academic upgrading (7-9); - Provide unemployed individuals, who have long-term employment barriers and are case managed, with work experience to help them commit to a long-term employment action plan.

-There were 71 participants in the Work Ability Program for the period between April 1, 2007 and March 31, 2008.
-63 participants completed a program or service where there is a specific start and end point to the intervention.
+There were 76 participants in the Work Ability Program for the period between April 1, 2012 and March 31, 2013.
+Sixty five (65) participants completed a program or service where there is a specific start and end point to the intervention.
 The programming under the Work Ability Program reflects the priority area of employment participation through facilitating labour market transitions and employment preparation.